Buy, Hold, Sell, Hedge

 Inflation is Unsettling Investors

 As Andrew Baxter explains, the switch from quantitative easing to quantitative tightening has really stirred market volatility into a frenzy.
-With talks out of the Federal Reserve suggesting accelerated and aggressive interest rate hikes, we are bound to see a choppy market until inflation settles down.
+The Federal Reserve is calling for more aggressive interest rate hikes, which could cause the market to be volatile until inflation stabilizes.
 Unlike the last eighteen months or so, it appears that investors will not be blessed with the ‘bottom left to top right’ and will instead have to work harder and smarter to find a way to be profitable in a tricky market.

 Sometimes a market landscape demands some creativity when it comes to what we trade in order to make money.
 Host Andrew Baxter points out that in this environment instead of targeting traditional equities like individual stocks, we can target sectors or even phenomena within the market, namely volatility.
 The previously mentioned inflationary fears combined with the recent threat of war in Europe has created waves of volatility in the market, and we have seen the popular volatility instruments the VIX and VIXY indices jump and dip repeatedly in line with the major fluctuations in a very tradeable fashion.